 “For the first time in my life I was truly excited.
 I couldn’t wait.
 I immediately felt welcome.”

-A real passion for cooking
+A passion for traditional African food

-In August 2015, Nouvelle will have been with the GOLD family for seven years.
+In August 2015, Nouvelle will have been with the GOLD Restaurant family for seven years.
 Being part of this very special team has opened her mind to the fact that she is not the only one who has suffered.
 All her colleagues at GOLD come with different stories and experiences from all over Africa.
 Cindy takes the time listen to us.
 She says:

 “Every workplace has stress but there is something about Cindy that makes her special.
 She has a big love and gives equal parts of herself to each and every person here.”